arangodb/docs/3.7/architecture-deployment-modes-dc2-dc-introduction.md

 changes when adding/removing databases or collections.
 <br/>Also meta data such as users, Foxx application & jobs are automatically replicated.

-A message queue is used for replication.
-You can use either of the following:

-- **DirectMQ** (recommended):
-  Message queue developed by ArangoDB in Go.
-Tailored for DC2DC replication with efficient native networking routines.
-Available since ArangoSync version 0.5.0 (shipped with ArangoDB Enterprise Edition v3.3.8).
+A message queue developed by ArangoDB in Go and called **DirectMQ** is used for replication.
+It is tailored for DC2DC replication with efficient native networking routines.